nitesh450/Chrome_extension/README.md

 # Chrome_extension
-made a chrome extension using html , css , javascript
+made a chrome extension using html , css , javascript and json